National Performance Centre

 CombatAUS’ primary role is in support of athletes in its full time DTE programs (NPC) and also those who are categorised Developing and above.
 This investment will be committed on a trip by trip basis, and the level of support may be dependent on an athlete’s categorisation level, with the intention to limit the financial impost on athletes within its remit wherever possible.
 Investment for domestic travel is generally not available.

 Each Member Sport of CombatAUS has responsibility for the Performance Pathway Program invested in by the AIS for supporting athletes beyond the remit of CombatAUS.
-This AIS investment does include elements of support for structured PPP activity that could involve travel both domestically and internationally, each member sport has management of these programs, but it is unlikely to cover all of these costs.
+This AIS investment does include elements of support for structured PPP activity that could involve travel both domestically and internationally, each Member Sport has management of these programs, but it is unlikely to cover all of these costs.

 *For detailed information on investment, refer to the “What does the NPC provide Full Time athletes” question above.